Table of Contents

 - Require affirmative assent: The signature method should require that the user take a specific action to agree to the terms.
 Passive acceptance methods like browsewrap agreements have been struck down as unenforceable by courts in the past because they do not require affirmative action to agree.
 Instead, a simple action like clicking “I agree” records that the user chose to take action confirming they will be bound by the contract terms.

 - Conspicuous notice of terms: The agreement’s language should be obvious and readily available to the user.
 The user must have the opportunity to review the agreement before they sign.
-This can be by a link, a scroll-through box, or the opportunity to download the agreement.
+This can be via a link, a scroll-through box, or an option to download the agreement.
 The key is to make it available and obvious what the user agrees to.

 - Obtain consent when terms are modified: Agreements have to change over time.
 When they do, your company should get consent to these changes from the user.
 This is easily handled when you use effective contract management software, which automatically tracks when updates require a new signature.

 Maintain excellent records: Your digital contracting software should automatically record important data on who signed, the version of the contract signed, the relevant dates, and much more.
-This data is crucial to enforcing the agreement when necessary.
+This data is crucial to enforcing the agreement when necessary, especially since one survey found that 92% of errors in contract management are due to human error, according to The 2025 Legal Operations Field Guide.

 Ironclad is not a law firm, and this post does not constitute or contain legal advice.
 To evaluate the accuracy, sufficiency, or reliability of the ideas and guidance reflected here, or the applicability of these materials to your business, you should consult with a licensed attorney.
 Use of and access to any of the resources contained within Ironclad’s site do not create an attorney-client relationship between the user and Ironclad.